martinklepsch/boot-absolute/README.md

 # `boot-absolute`

-Boot task to modify references to files in Boot fileset in `.html` files so that they become absolute.
+Boot task to modify relative links to files in Boot fileset in `.html` files so that they become absolute.
 Especially useful when hosting assets through Compojure.